 K.C.
 Sinclair is a fellow in Fiction and Screenwriting at the Michener Center for Writers at the University of Texas at Austin.
 Her short works have appeared in the Texas Observer and the New Guard Literary Journal.
 She has been a finalist for the Master’s Review New Writers’ Competition, the Glimmer Train New Fiction Prize, and New Letter’s Short Story Award.
 Before her MFA, she was an elementary school teacher and vice principal for ten years.
 She left that beloved career to pursue a lifelong dream to write.
 Now, she lives in a Mont Belvieu with her husband, adorable dog, and self-absorbed kitty, and is working on a novel set in Houston about a group of four friends who have dreams of becoming astronauts.
 K.C. also teaches writing at Lee College in Baytown.

-Katherine Elliott grew up in Richmond, Virginia, and received a B.A. in Literature and Art History from the University of Virginia.
-She attended the University of Houston’s MFA program in Creative Writing.
-This is her sixth year with WITS.
+Katherine Elliott grew up in Richmond, Virginia and received a BA in literature and art history from the University of Virginia.
+She attended the University of Houston’s MFA program in creative writing.
+This is her eleventh year teaching with WITS.

 Kathryn Peterson a.k.a.
 “Doctor Kat” holds a Ph.D. in Creative Writing and Literature and an MFA in Fiction from the University of Houston, where she received a Barthelme and Glenn C. Cambor Fellowship.
 She also has an M.A. in playwriting from the University of Cincinnati, where she won the Elsie B. Westheimer Award for Playwriting and the Graduate Prize in Fiction.
 Originally from Virginia and trained as a journalist, Kathryn is a columnist for the Houston Chronicle’s online blog, Gray Matters.
 When she is not teaching for WITS, you can find her offering manuscript consultations, managing social media and blogs for business, or working on her novel.

-Kristi Pewthers is a fiction writer who received her B.A. in English Literature from the University of Houston.
-After college, she returned to her alma mater, Sharpstown High School, to teach high school English and AP literature and composition.
+Kristi Pewthers is a fiction writer who finds inspiration in the mundane.
+She believes kernels of magic can be uncovered anywhere, even in the most ordinary of places.
+A native Houstonian, Kristi graduated from Sharpstown High School and, after receiving her B.A. in English Literature from the University of Houston, she returned to her alma mater to teach high school English and AP literature and composition.
 While there, she created the literary club and produced Follow the Fire, Sharpstown’s literary magazine.
-Kristi’s debut novel was published in March, and she is hard at work on its follow-up.
-Her manuscript Tracing Ursa is a finalist in the LERA 2015 Rebecca Contest.
-In her spare time, she’s a music geek and tabletop gamer.
-This is her third year with WITS.
+Kristi’s debut novel was published in March of 2015, and she is hard at work on its follow-up.
+Her manuscript Tracing Ursa won the New Adult category in the LERA 2015 Rebecca Contest and finaled in the Emily Contest 2016.
+In her spare time, she’s an imp wrestler, music geek, and tabletop gamer.
+This is her seventh year with WITS.

 Leah Madof is a seasoned educator, writer, and parent.
 Originally from Chicago, Leah holds a B.A. in English and Journalism from the University of Iowa and an M.A. in Education from Teachers College, Columbia University.
 Certified to teach English and ESL in K-12 classrooms, Leah developed much of her teaching skills at an international high school in Queens, NY, where she created curriculum for 9th and 10th grade Humanities classes and developed a writing center for struggling writers.
 Leah looks forward to developing the future writers of Houston.
 This is her first year with WITS.